casperleelin/PU-DKI/README.md

 # PointCloudInterpolation
-This repository is a research on point cloud interpolation.
+This repository is a study concerning point cloud interpolation.